 All of the unnumbered pickups as currently known, are shown below.
-Where they are known to have been factory-fitted in a particular instrument, that instrument will be listed below and the instrument itself will be shown under the manufacturer’s name on this website.
+Where they are known to have been factory-fitted in a particular instrument, that instrument will be listed below and the instrument itself will be shown under the manufacturer’s name in the ‘DeArmond Pickups as Installed’ page on this website.

 The unnumbered pickups may be classified by type as follows: